sussexrick/UmbracoFormsDemo/README.md

 - Lets developers or editors build forms with little or no code
 - Paid (but inexpensive) plugin for Umbraco
 - Less mature than Umbraco itself.
-Be aware older versions are a bit buggy, particularly around conditions and especially for radio buttons
+Be aware older versions are a bit buggy.

 ## Show 'Everything' form